apache/activemq-artemis/docs/user-manual/en/examples.md

 JMS Bridge
 ----------

-The `jms-brigde` example shows how to setup a bridge between two standalone Apache ActiveMQ Artemis servers.
+The `jms-bridge` example shows how to setup a bridge between two standalone Apache ActiveMQ Artemis servers.

 JMS Context